openzipkin/zipkin/zipkin-storage/cassandra/README.md

 [Disabling search](../../README.md#disabling-search) disables indexing.

 ### Time-To_live
 Time-To-Live is default now at the table level.
-It can not be overridden in write requests.
+It cannot be overridden in write requests.

 There's a different default TTL for trace data and indexes, 7 days vs 3 days respectively.
 The impact is that you can retrieve a trace by ID for up to 7 days, but you can only search the last 3 days of traces (ex by service name).